datawhores/empuploader/README.md

 ```

 > - Note the example above is not an extensive list of all the possible values
-> - You'll have to look at the json to get a better understanding of what values you have avaluable
+> - You'll have to look at the json in the video: and audio: sections to get a better understanding of what values you have avaluable
 > - To utilize for example duration  as a placeholder I would have to put this into the template {video.duration}
 > - When the torrent is posted that would be replaced by 10 min 14 via the template
 > - Another example would be {video.display_aspect_ratio}
 > - When the torrent is posted that would be replaced by 16:9 via the template